peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/afm.md

 AFM is a combination of attributes, measures and filters that describes a query that you want to execute.
 In terms of underlying API, it is similar to creating an insight using [Analytical Designer](https://help.gooddata.com/display/doc/Create+an+Insight+with+Analytical+Designer).

+**Note:** A measure contains numeric data (for example, Revenue).
+Measures can be sliced by selected attributes (for example, City, Date in years, or both) and filtered by attribute values or date constraints.
+For more information, see the [main concepts](platform_intro.md#main-concepts).

 ## Structure